Rules of the District Court for the Third Judicial District

 C. Judicial Advisement of the Right to Counsel.
 Whenever a party initially appears before the court without an attorney in any criminal proceeding where the right to counsel attaches, the judge shall advise the party, or if the party is a juvenile or is under guardianship, the party and a parent or legal guardian, where appropriate, that (1) the party has a right to be represented by an attorney in the proceeding and (2) if the court determines that the party, or the party’s parent or guardian where appropriate, wants, but cannot afford, the services of an attorney, that an attorney will be provided at public expense.

-E. Affidavit of Indigency.
-A party who desires to proceed as an indigent with an attorney appointed by the court shall complete an affidavit under oath concerning his or her financial resources on a form consistent with Attachment C to the Comments associated with this Rule appearing in the Appendix Form 6 to these Rules.
+D. Affidavit of Indigency.
+A party who desires to proceed as an indigent with an attorney appointed by the court may be required to complete an affidavit under oath concerning his or her financial resources on a form consistent with Attachment A to the Comments associated with this Rule appearing in the Appendix Form 6 to these Rules.
 The affidavit shall require the party to list all financial resources relevant to a determination of indigence.
 The party shall be advised of the penalties for perjury.

-F. Determination of Indigency.
-If the court finds that the party has not effectively waived his or her right to counsel, and the party has not arranged to obtain counsel, the court shall receive the affidavit of indigency and may question the party under oath.
-After reviewing the information contained in the affidavit and, if applicable, the party’s testimony, the court shall determine whether the party is indigent based on § B(7)(a), indigent based on § B(7)(b), or not indigent.
+E. Determination of Indigency.
+If the court finds that the party has not effectively waived his or her right to counsel, and the party has not arranged to obtain counsel, the court may receive the affidavit of indigency and may question the party under oath.
+After reviewing the information contained in the affidavit and, if applicable, the party’s testimony, the court may determine whether the party is indigent based on § B(7)(a), indigent based on § B(7)(b), or not indigent.
 The court first shall determine whether a party is indigent based on § B(7)(a).
 If the court finds that a party is not indigent under § B(7)(a), the court shall next determine whether the party is indigent under § B(7)(b).
-The court shall record its findings, including its comparison of the party’s anticipated cost of counsel and available funds when applicable, on a form consistent with Attachment B to the Comments associated with this Rule appearing in the Appendix Form 6 to this Rule, that is filed with the papers in the case.
+If the court finds the party indigent, it shall make its findings part of the court record.

-G. Assignment of Counsel/Notice of Assignment.
-If the court finds that a party is indigent, the court shall appoint an attorney to provide representation for the party.
-The Clerk of the Court shall promptly complete and transmit a notice of assignment of counsel form consistent with Attachment B to the Comments associated with this Rule appearing in the Appendix Form 6 to this Rule and shall file a copy in the case file.
-That form shall include the name of the attorney assigned to represent the party or shall note that the office of the public defender was appointed.
+F. Assignment of Counsel/Notice of Assignment.
+If the court finds that a party is indigent, the court shall appoint an attorney to provide representation for the party and enter an Order for Appointment of Counsel.
+The order shall include the name of the attorney assigned to represent the party or shall note the office of the public defender was appointed.

-Before the claim of any attorney appointed by the court is allowed, such attorney shall make a written motion for fees, positively verified, stating time and expenses in the case.
+Before the claim of any attorney appointed by the court is allowed, such attorney shall make a written motion for fees, positively verified, stating time and expenses in the case as allowed for in court appointed attorney fee guidelines published by the court.
 Counsel shall also state in the motion that counsel has not received and has no contract for the payment of any compensation by such defendant or anyone on the defendant’s behalf or, if counsel has received any fee or has a contract for the payment of same, counsel shall disclose the same fully so that the proper credit may be taken on counsel’s motion.

-Before the claim of any court-appointed guardian ad litem is allowed, such guardian ad litem shall make a written motion for fees, positively verified, stating time and expenses in the case.
+Before the claim of any court-appointed guardian ad litem is allowed, such guardian ad litem shall make a written motion for fees, positively verified, stating time and expenses in the case as allowed for in court appointed attorney fee guidelines published by the court.
 Counsel shall also state in the motion that counsel has not received and has no contract for the payment of any compensation by any party or anyone on a party’s behalf or, if the guardian ad litem has received any fee or has a contract for the payment of same, the guardian ad litem shall disclose the same fully so that the proper credit may be taken on the motion.
 If a purpose of the motion is to secure an order requiring Lancaster County to compensate the guardian ad litem, notice of the hearing on the motion shall be given to the Lancaster County Attorney as it is given to any other party.

-The following rule covers broadcast of courtroom proceedings in courtrooms presided over solely by the Honorable Karen Flowers, the Honorable Steven Burns, and the Honorable Paul D. Merritt, Jr.
+The following rule covers broadcast of courtroom proceedings in courtrooms presided over solely by the Honorable Karen Flowers, the Honorable Steven Burns, the Honorable Stephanie Stacy, and the Honorable Paul D. Merritt, Jr.

 1. Cameras and sound equipment of quality and type approved by the Judge presiding in the case, will be fixed in place in the courtroom with field of view of the camera and field of range of microphones being approved by the Judge presiding over the proceedings.
 Other than the cameras identified herein, no other camera will be permitted in the courtroom, including a still camera without authorization of the presiding judge.
 The images produced by the camera in the courtroom should be of such a nature that still images may be retrieved.